serenity-is/docs/tutorials/movies/listing_movies_in_person_dialog.md

 }
 ```

-After creating editor build the project so sergen can create an attribute for this editor.
+We are registering this grid as an editor.
+So sergen will generate an attribute for this grid.

 Open *MovieFrom.cs* and add editor for MovieGrid field:

+> Dont forget to build yor project.

 ```cs
 namespace MovieTutorial.MovieDB.Forms